 In December 2013, the Shoreline City council took the important step of acquiring property that underlies Lift Station No. 13, near the Town of Woodway.
 The lift station is part of the Ronald Wastewater District system and serves 61 Shoreline homes along with four homes in the Town of Woodway.

-A few months later, in early 2014, the City’s consultant, EES Consulting, Inc., began a utility unification and efficiency study to determine efficiency savings associated with unifying specific utilities with City operations.
+In early 2014, the City conducted a utility unification and efficiency study to determine efficiency savings associated with unifying specific utilities with City operations.
 Utilities included in the study were the Ronald Wastewater District, the SPU water system, and the North City Water District.
 The results of the study showed significant efficiency savings could be achieved with unifications.
 Depending on the utility or combination of utilities unified, savings could range from approximately $5 million to nearly $70 million.